ArthurSudbrackIbarra/cloney/README.md

 Cloney is not just another Git template manager; it's a unique tool that redefines how you work with template repositories.
 With Cloney, you can say goodbye to manual adjustments and hello to dynamic template creation and management.

-Here's how Cloney transforms your Git template experience:
+### Cloney Template Repositories

-- **Cloney Template Repositories**: Cloney Template Repositories are the foundation of Cloney's innovative approach.
+Cloney Template Repositories are the foundation of Cloney's innovative approach.
 These repositories are enriched with a special `.cloney.yaml` metadata file that contains vital information about the template repository.

+### Custom Variables

-- **Custom Variables**: Cloney empowers you to define variables within your templates.
+Cloney empowers you to define variables within your templates.
 These variables act as placeholders for values that can be customized during the cloning process.

-- **Streamlined Workflow**: Cloney accelerates your template utilization.
-Instead of sifting through code and making manual adjustments, you provide custom variables, and Cloney takes care of the rest.

 ## What Makes a Cloney Template Repository?